 3:00-6:00 Extended day option

 This session is perfect for K-4th graders.
-We will be making 8 unique and new robot projects during the week long session.
-This session is great for students experienced Foundry students as well as first time Foundry kiddos.
-In July and August we alternate between this curriculum and the Inspiring Robot curriculum.
+We will be making 8 unique and new robot projects during the week-long session.
+This session is great for experienced Foundry students, as well as first-time Foundry kiddos.
+In July and August we alternate between this curriculum and the Inspiring Robots curriculum.

 Robots will light up, move, probably dance and even float on the water.
 The projects are always innovative and a blast to build!

-We do not recommend that students take the Amazing Robot Week more than once in a summer as the projects will be repeats.
+We do not recommend that students take the Amazing Robots Week more than once in a summer as the projects will be repeats.

 Here’s what we’ll be building:

 This session is also perfect for K-4th graders.
-Just like in Amazing Robot Week, we will be making 8 unique and new robot projects.
-And they will be different than the robots we do in the Amazing Robot week- we alternate between the two curricula.
-We are still finalizing which robots will fall into which weeks but we promise you and your child won’t be disappointed!
+Just like in Amazing Robots Week, we will be making 7 unique and new robot projects.
+And they will be different than the robots we do in the Amazing Robots week, as we alternate between the two curricula.
 We always include robots that light up, move, spin and at least one that can go in the water!

-We do not recommend that students take the Inspiring Robot Week more than once in a summer as the projects will be repeats.
+We do not recommend that students take the Inspiring Robots Week more than once in a summer as the projects will be repeats.